 Forster-Tuncurry Area – 306 km from Sydney

 After a short stay at, it is best to take the Pacific Coast Highway 1 towards Buladelah.
 Forster and Tuncurry offer a great location for an enjoyable weekend break or a family holiday.
-A popular laid-back town attracts large crowds in summers and with a relaxed lifestyle, an amazing waterfront, scenic views and plenty of accommodation in all price ranges.
+A popular laid-back town attracts large crowds in summer with a relaxed lifestyle, an amazing waterfront, scenic views and plenty of accommodation in all price ranges.

 A bridge connect Forster with Tuncurry.
-Aquamarine water pools next to the bridge is a great spot for swimming, snorkelling and kayaking.
+Aquamarine water pools next to the bridge are a great spot for swimming, snorkelling and kayaking.
 The water is very calm and clear and blends in nicely with the sandy beaches.
 Enjoy River Cruise or Ocean Cruise for Whale and Dolphin Watching.